Dental Crowns and Fixed Bridges – Rock Hill, SC

 By filling in the gaps in your mouth with your dental bridge, you’ll be able to eat, talk and smile like you normally would.
 The bridge also stops your other teeth from drifting out of position and helps properly distribute the forces of your bite.

-How Can You Determine If You Need a Crown or Bridge?
+How Can You Determine If You Need a Dental Crown or Fixed Bridge?